DaveG-P/CIS-6-Introduction-to-Programming/README.md

 Repo to store projects and tasks worked on.

 ## Table of Contents
-First Program: Simple user input program
+1 - First Program: A simple user input program